wing5wong/artisan-whs-static/source/_courses/MTA2.md

 course_fees: Students need a Graphics Calculator for this course.
 endorsement: Yes
 ---
 This course will offer students the chance to develop a wide range of advanced Mathematical skills.
 This course is a prerequisite for the following NCEA Level 3 Mathematics Courses: MTA3, MGC3.
 Topics studied include: Algebra, Co-ordinate Geometry, Calculus, Trigonometry, Functions and Graphs.
+Students taking this course need a good standar of Algebra.
+Previous experience in MTA1 or MCA1 classes is recommended.